benchan911/tp/docs/UserGuide.md

         |___________|____________________________________________________|______________________________|

-The following occurs if there is no existing attendance list.
+The following occurs if there is no existing attendance list under event `CS1010 Tutorial`.

         >>> attendance view
         Please key in the name of event.